TheStandardLibrarians/standardlib_docs/shellwords/shellwords.md

-#
+# shellwords

-## size  / Jen
+## size B / Steph

 $ irb
-2.1.2 :001 > require 'net/telnet'
+2.1.2 :001 > require 'shellwords'
  => true

 **definition:**
-No surprise here, the abbrev library abbreviates things, well strings actually.
-It calculates all the unique abbreviations for a word and returns it as an Array.
-All you have to do is require it.
+Manipulates strings with word parsing rules of UNIX Bourne shell

 **Try it out:**

 **Why would I use this?**

 **Read More:**

 **Code More:**

 **Why would I use this?**